mattlo/learnfrontend-com-issues/README.md

 You will need to request access to report issues (email mlo@learnfrontend.com for the invite).

 **Credentials**
-Username: Admin
+Username: admin
-Password: Admin
+Password: admin

-Also dummy content is still being loaded up.
+**Also dummy content is still being loaded up.**

 ## Instructions
 - Find something that looks broken, or just try to break the site.
 Please don't DDoS or else I will destroy you (QA instance is on a fixed resource allocation).